Econify/graphql-request-profiler/README.md

 ## TODO

-- Web visualizer
-  - Colors to represent how expensive a resolver is
-  - Add CLI examples
 - Tests
+- Better error handling
+- Web visualizer colors to represent how expensive a resolver is
 - Investigate use w/ federation